Azure/FTALive-Sessions/content/data/Synapse_SQL/Building_on_top_Datalake/Storage.md

 in Summary consider the following key aspects, as an example:

 **Key aspect:**

-- ​					 Isolate security Storage configuration and permission.
+- Isolate security Storage configuration and permission.
-- ​					  Data isolate per Domain requiring data governance per team
+- Data isolate per Domain requiring data governance per team
--   					Permissions for only people that require access to that domains on Storage Account Level/
+- Permissions for only people that require access to that domains on Storage Account Level
 - Storage account in different subscriptions per domain
 - Different network settings per Storage account if there are different requirements.( data lake external and internal for example)
-- ​    				  If the data has a requirement to be isolated per region and data can't leave that region.
+- If the data has a requirement to be isolated per region and data can't leave that region

-#### Design:
+#### Design

 | Cloud-scale analytics | Delta Lake | Other terms             | Description                                                  |
 | :-------------------- | :--------- | :---------------------- | :----------------------------------------------------------- |